fingerprintjs/fingerprintjs-pro-gtm/contributing.md

 We use [changesets](https://github.com/changesets/changesets) for handling release notes.
 If there are relevant changes, please add them to changeset via `pnpm exec changeset`.
 You need to run `pnpm install` before doing so.

 On every push to the main branch, the [release](.github/workflows/release.yml) workflow executes to find new changesets and create or update a changesets-managed release PR.
-When that PR is merged, the [release](.github/workflows/release.yml) workflow will publish the package to NPM.
+When that PR is merged, the [release](.github/workflows/release.yml) workflow will publish the adapter package to NPM as [@fingerprint/gtm-adapter](https://www.npmjs.com/package/@fingerprint/gtm-adapter) and create a GitHub release.
 The workflow must be approved by one of the maintainers, first.

 # Contributing to Fingerprint Google Tag Manager template